Tucson Restaurants & Dining

 Lodge on the Desert’s food and beverage vendor partners are similarly quality-driven devotees of responsible, sustainable, fair-trade practices.
 The lodge’s culinary team does business only with those who value as highly as do they – food’s tradition and its future.

 Today’s diners live in an age where the majority of hotel restaurant and banquet operations focus on high productivity and low food cost (often resulting in the purchase of mass-produced, packaged, stored, shipped and dare we say often frozen food items).
-At Lodge on the Desert, Executive Chef Ryan Clark offers quality products with thoughtful preparation and appealing presentation.
+At Lodge on the Desert, our culinary team offers quality products with thoughtful preparation and appealing presentation.
 And doing so to the delight of diners while being socially responsible yet fiscally wise.

 Read how just a few of Lodge on the Desert’s vendors share and support the overall food and beverage vision.